danclark5/chained_message_testing/README.md

 For example, `car.get_in.buckle_up_buckaroo!`

-# First, a note about doubles, stubs, dummies, mocks, spies, fakes, centurions, etc!
+# First, a note about doubles, stubs, dummies, mocks, spies, fakes, monkey patching, centurions, etc!

 I was kidding about centurions.
 Those don't exist...yet.
 However, the others do, and they caused me grief.
 What's the difference?
-Why would I use one over the other.
+Why would I use one over the other?

 Now I may update this as I learn more, but there aren't that many differences.
 Different frameworks have come up with different names for what they needed.
 That said, defining each one deserves it's own post.
 However, for the purposes of this post I'm going to use the definitions in [the post by Ilija Eftimov](https://ieftimov.com/post/test-doubles-theory-minitest-rspec/).

-#The problem
+# The problem

 I have something I want to test, but it depends on something else.
 Normally, I'd just stub the needed thing and move on, but what if that thing is owned by another thing.
 To make matters worse the application is spaghetti code heaven, and I can't trace where things are to do a proper stub?
 For me I'd rather stub the message chain.